Understanding the Basics of Cryptocurrency Trading Bots

 Using a trading bot + API allows you to execute trades programmatically.

 You can buy or create a program that executes a specific trading strategy that or someone else has defined.

 Is Using a Trading Bot Legal?

-Not only is using a trading bot legal, but it is often welcome; a thin market is bad for everyone, so the more trading, the better.
+Not only is using a trading bot legal, but it is often welcome; a thin market is bad for everyone, so the more buy and sell orders on the books, the better.

 FACT: Bot trading is fully legal in cryptocurrency and the stock market (although only certain brokers allow it).
 With that said, anything that would be illegal under normal circumstances is illegal in cryptocurrency trading.
 You would be unlikely to make or buy a spoof bot or pump and dump bot without expecting trouble; Instead, you want to focus on (for example) making or buying a bot that follows indicators or works as a market maker.

 Are Trading Bots Profitable?

 Trading bots aren’t inherently profitable.
 Instead, the success of a bot depends on several factors:

 - The accuracy of the software (the bot, the API, the app)… if something glitches, it can be bad.